 SNAPSHOT BIO

-Drawing on nature, important causes, society and the personal, Robert McIntyre (he/him) is an Australian composer who finds, collects and brings awareness to moments, holding space for them in order to achieve a multi-faceted sense of visibility.
-McIntyre holds a Bachelor of Music (Honours) in Composition with First Class Honours from the Melbourne Conservatorium of Music, supervised primarily by Prof. Stuart Greenbaum and Dr. Katy Abbott, a Juris Doctor from the Melbourne Law School, and is an Associate Artist represented by the Australian Music Centre.
+Drawing on nature, important causes, society and the personal, Robert McIntyre (he/him) is an Australian composer who finds and designs newfound space for moments, in order to achieve them a multi-faceted sense of visibility.
+McIntyre holds a Bachelor of Music (Honours) in Composition with First Class Honours from the Melbourne Conservatorium of Music, supervised primarily by Prof. Stuart Greenbaum and Dr. Katy Abbott, a Juris Doctor from the Melbourne Law School, is a Wattle Fellow, and is an Associate Artist represented by the Australian Music Centre.

 photography by: Rudi Lo (they/them)